GeorgieGray/booking-system-2/README.md

 - [Citations & Credits](#citations--credits)

 ## Target Demographic
-- Restuarant owners looking to modernise their booking experience
+- Restaurant owners looking to modernise their booking experience
-- Restuarant owners looking to improve their online advertising conversion rate, by lowering the barrier for customers to give them business
+- Restaurant owners looking to improve their online advertising conversion rate, by lowering the barrier for customers to give them business
-- Restuarant customers who dislike phone conversations (book online instead)
+- Restaurant customers who dislike phone conversations (book online instead)
-- Restuarant customers who are technology-aware
+- Restaurant customers who are technology-aware

 ## Project planning
 This section discusses my approach to thinking about and designing the system.
 The diagrams I created are mostly accurate to the final system, some small changes were made as I made further discoveries during development.